-Detailed information on the planning and design of a sterile services department including the provision of WDs is given in Scottish Hospital Planning Note 13 Sterile Services Department.
-Guidance for laboratory installations can be found in Scottish Hospital Planning Note 15 'Accommodation for pathology services'.
+Detailed information on the planning and design of a sterile services department, including the provision of WDs, is given in Scottish Hospital Planning Note 13; Sterile Services Department and Health Building Note 13 Supplement 1 'Ethylene oxide sterilization' section.
+Guidance for Laboratory installations can be found in Scottish Hospital Planning Note 15; Accommodation for pathology services.